Sean Murphy Player Props: Braves vs. Brewers

-The Atlanta Braves and Sean Murphy, who went 1-for-3 last time out, take on Adrian Houser and the Milwaukee Brewers at American Family Field, Saturday at 7:15 PM ET.
+Sean Murphy, with a slugging percentage of .333 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves versus the Milwaukee Brewers, with Adrian Houser on the mound, July 28 at 7:20 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Brewers.
+He had a hitless performance in his previous game (0-for-2) against the Red Sox.

 Sean Murphy Game Info & Props vs. the Brewers